 With Natural England, Lincolnshire Wildlife Trust has secured EU Life funding for a project called Moor Space.
 This seeks to restore the peatlands further within Lincolnshire at our nature reserve, Crowle Moor, and Natural England's site at Thorne Moor including through working with landowners and managers in the area and the IUCN on applying the peatland code.
-Further to this, the whole partnership has secured a project supported by the Nature for Climate Fund Peatland Discovery Grant Scheme.
-This project looks to establish the condition of the peat on existing nature reserves to inform a restoration management plan and to provide support to private landowners with peatlands.
-Ultimately, the project is looking to gather the evidence to inform a full restoration grant for all of our peatland sites in the Humberhead Levels.
-This post will be focussed on helping deliver the outputs and outcomes of these two projects and potentially others as required, working with their counterparts within partner organisations.
+Further to this the partners, including Lincolnshire Wildlife Trust and North Lincolnshire Council, have secured funds through the Nature for Climate Fund Peatland Restoration Grant Scheme.
+This project looks to restore peat on existing nature reserves and secure buffer zones where possible working with adjacent landowners, to inform a restoration management plan and to provide support to private landowners with peatlands.
+Both projects are part way through the delivery phase, with an eye on the legacy of this work and what next.